Amplituhedra and origami, I: tree level: BCFW tilings of ambient momentum amplituhedra

 Fix $\lalat\in\lalapp$.
-Our goal is to show that if $\lalat$ is generic in a certain sense (\cref{dfn:BCFW:generic}) then there exists a (necessarily unique) $f\in\BCFWfkn$ such that $\lalat\in\lalappf$.
-In other words, we want to find a t-embedding $\Tcal$ of some (necessarily unique) graph $\G\in\BCFWGkn$ such that $\lalat$ is the boundary data of $\Tcal$.
-This will complete the proof of part~\itemref{f_triang3} of \cref{thm:f_triang}.
+Our goal is to show that if $\lalat$ is \emph{generic} in a certain sense (\cref{dfn:BCFW:generic,dfn:msgen}) then there exists a (necessarily unique) $f\in\BCFWfkn$ such that $\lalat\in\lalappf$.
+In other words, we want to find a t-embedding $\xd$ of some (necessarily unique) graph $\G\in\BCFWGkn$ such that $\Pll$ is the boundary polygon of $\xd(\GD)$.
+This will complete the proof of \cref{thm:f_triang} by verifying \crefi{dfn:BCFW:tiling_amb}{Rtiling3}.

 The index $\io$ was fixed during the construction of $\BCFWGkn$.
 Our first goal is to find the index~$\jo$.
 Recall from~\eqref{eq:Psum_r_dfn} that we have defined $\r_\s\in\R\cup\{\infty\}$ for each $\io+2\leq\s\leq\io+n-2$.